 Although a bustling metropolis with busy streets and crazy pedestrian crossings, Tokyo is also an oasis inside the many beautiful parks that provide tranquillity to Tokyo residents.
 Here are the best parks to visit:

 Rikugien Garden – One of Tokyo’s lesser-known parks for foreigners, Rikugian is worth going out of your way to visit for fewer crowds than other parks (pictured above).

 Shinjuku Garden – As Tokyo’s most renowned park, Shinjuku is also considered the most beautiful.

 Ueno Park – A very large park that has impressive cherry blossoms in the spring with a large lake.

 What to Eat & Drink

-There’s just no way you can come to the capital of Japan without eating sushi – but beware, western sushi is very different to traditional Japanese sushi so be sure to keep an open mind!
-Sake (rice wine) is the preferred drink of choice, though for beer lovers you can’t go past home grown Asahi!
+There’s just no way you can come to the capital of Japan without eating sushi – but beware, western sushi is very different from traditional Japanese sushi so be sure to keep an open mind!
+Sake (rice wine) is the preferred drink of choice, though for beer lovers you can’t go past homegrown Asahi!

 Fun dining experiences:

 When you think of Tokyo you think of flashing neon lights and chaotic pedestrian streets… but what about heading indoors!?
 Tokyo is bursting with fun places to eat indoors, with character cafes being as popular with locals as they are for visitors.
 Popular cafes include the Hello Kitty cafe, Nicolas Charles Bunny Cafe, Alice in Wonderland Cafe and Moomin Anti Loneliness Cafe for singles.
 Details below!

 Cafe de Miki & Hello Kitty Cafe -〒135-0064 東京都江東区青海1-1-10 ダイバーシティ東京プラザ4F (website)